Gelbero46/Chatbot-for-Telegram--pooling-version/ReadMe.md

 ## Notes & Limitations

 - BBC scraping relies on page structure and may break if BBC updates their HTML
-- Email example uses Gmail — for production, use:
+- Email uses Gmail.
+Adjust if you need other providers:
 ```
 SendGrid
 Mailgun